LibParlor is pleased to publish the first of three in our newest series called, “How Do You…”

 “If you’re interested in sharing your research at a conference, don’t think you have to be completely done to propose something!
 You just have to have a good idea of where you are going and follow through with research.”

 While we had discussed it at length, the process of formalizing and narrowing our interests down to a few major research questions was difficult.
 We knew what we didn’t want to do.
 We didn’t want to lump transfer students in with first-year students, we didn’t want to compare them to first-year students, and we didn’t want to assume that they were somehow deficient because they started their educational careers elsewhere.
 As we read the literature about transfer students and the library we realized that current library literature tended to focus on specific interventions, but nothing had been done at UNLV at all yet, so we decided it was okay to indulge our broad interests.
 We focused on learning about who transfer students are as people and what their academic experiences are as a whole in order to inform the services we should consider designing.
 Ultimately, our research questions included: Who are transfer students?
 What are their lives like?
-How can we best design library services and resources for them?
+How can we take their strengths and previous experiences into account in order to best design library services and resources for them?
 We planned to pursue answers through surveys and interviews, anticipating that we could get a sense of the variety of transfer student experience through the survey and use the interviews to gain a deeper insight into individual narratives.

 Applying to Conferences